Updated Spring 2020

 It is high-quality, and comes in great colors but contains a mildewcide (something you should generally avoid).

-It was intolerable for me while wet, but very good when dry.
+It was not very tolerable for me while wet, but very good when dry.

 Make sure they are using their zero-VOC pigments with it.